ferzanagehringer3/Github-Collaboration/README.md

 </body>
 ```

-Partner B: Add the following section before the closing </body> tag (but assume Partner A and C haven't pushed their changes yet):
+**Partner B**: Add the following section before the closing </body> tag (but assume Partner A and C haven't pushed their changes yet):
 ```
 <body>
     <h1>Welcome to Our Team!</h1>